sirixdb/sirixdb.github.io/docs/jsoniq-api.md

 SirixDB supports a lot of temporal axes: `first::` to get a node in the first revision, `last::` to get a node in the last revision, `previous::` to get the node in the previous revision, `next::` to get the node in the next revision, `future::` and `future-or-self::` to get a node in all future revisions or the current and future revisions, `past::` and `past-or-self::` to get a node in past revisions or the current and past revisions.
 We have already seen the `all-times::`-axis, which iterates over a node in all revisions.

-JSON instead has no notion of the navigational axis, instead, SirixDB provides custom functions:
+JSONiq instead has no notion of the navigational axis for JSON.
+Instead, SirixDB provides custom functions:

 - `jn:future($item as json-item(), $includeSelf as xs:boolean) as json-item()*`: Function for selecting a json-item in the future or the future-or-self.
 The first parameter is the context item.
 The second parameter denotes if the current item should be included in the result or not.